 Charles Benson is one of the most reliable, trusted and experienced reporters in southeast Wisconsin.
-If there's a big story going on, Charles is usually there leading the way.
+If there's a big story going on, Charles is usually there.

 He's not only a familiar face in the community, but a man of faith, dedicated to his family.
 Charles was inducted into the prestigious Milwaukee Silver Circle in 2013, a lifetime achievement honor given by the National Academy of Television Arts and Sciences.